 Considering this, many practices attempt to improve their website’s SEO and increase traffic by focusing on the written content.
 This sometimes leads practices to misspend time and effort keyword-stuffing their content (repeatedly using phrases you want to rank for) in hopes of boosting traffic and leads.
 Instead, Google stresses the importance of writing informative, quality content that uses keywords naturally.
 This can boost your SEO and avoid penalties from Google for spammy practices.

 Learn more about how SEO copywriting can improve your rankings.

 While quality written website content is essential to SEO and should never be overlooked, it is not the only important thing to consider.

 What Does Page Experience Mean?

 Page experience measures the way users perceive and interact with your site beyond the written content.
-Basically, page experience is a set of metrics that evaluate how easily and successfully real-world users can navigate, see, and access your web pages.
+Basically, page experience is the usability of your site defined by a set of metrics that evaluate how easily and successfully real-world users can navigate, see, and access your web pages.

 And now, Google sees page experience as a significant SEO ranking factor.